-Category Issues Evidence Objective Policy Ref Policy Map/plan reference 3.0 VISION AND CORE OBJECTIVES Participation The Neighbourhood Plan seeks to offer a mandate for local people to be fully engaged and represented To encourage community participation in the process of development.
-Planning applications for development should be supported by appropriate evidence of evidence of local community consultation Vitality The health and wellbeing of its people should be at the heart of policy to build a strong and resilient community To provide variety, diversity and opportunity for a range of activities to take place Planning applications for major development should identify the impact of such development in terms of social integration and economic benefit to the Town Sustainability New development should be undertaken in a way that will make a positive contribution to preserving scarce resources and promoting greater harmony with the environment To provide the framework for a town-wide transition to a low carbon economy.
-The principles of One Planet Living should inform all future development in Frome
+Category Issues Evidence Objective Policy Ref Policy Page Number 3.0 VISION AND CORE OBJECTIVES Participation The Neighbourhood Plan seeks to offer a mandate for local people to be fully engaged and represented To encourage community participation in the process of development.
+Planning applications for development should be supported by appropriate evidence of evidence of local community consultation 12 Vitality The health and wellbeing of its people should be at the heart of policy to build a strong and resilient community To recognise that land and buildings provide the supporting infrastructure within which a range of interconnected activities take place: work, play, eating, sleeping, shopping, socialising, etc. Planning applications for major development should identify the impact of such development in terms of social integration and economic benefit to the Town 11 Sustainability New development should be undertaken in a way that will make a positive contribution to preserving scarce resources and promoting greater harmony with the environment To provide the framework for a town-wide transition to a low carbon economy.
+The principles of One Planet Living should inform all future development in Frome 11

-Cate gory Issues Evidence Objective Policy Ref Policy Map/plan reference 4.0 HOUSING 9 9 Mendip District Housing Supply at 31st March 2011 To support plans for the development of a further 1000 new homes within the Plan period (i.e by 2028) The Council will support proposals that address current and future housing need within the plan period.
-There is a need for greater choice and variety of homes. a) Mendip District Housing needs assesement (March 2012) To ensure new housing is available, appropriate and accessible to people of all ages and circumstances to maintain a balanced and diverse population All new residential development should maintain, provide or contribute to a mix of housing tenures, types and sizes to help support the creation of mixed, balanced and inclusive communities in the Frome Neighbourhood Plan area. b) Identified as an aim in Vision for Frome Community Plan 2008:28 Planning applications for in excess of 10 homes should explain how they will: c) Mendip - Strategic Housing Market · Address affordable housing need and demand Contribute to the diversity of housing in the local area and help to redress any housing imbalance that exists .
+Category Issues Evidence Objective Policy Ref Policy Page Number 4.0 HOUSING New homes are required to meet the demands of a growing population Mendip District Housing Supply at 31st March 2011 To support plans for the development of new homes required to meet the provision set out within the Mendip District Council Local Plan 2008-2028 within the Plan period The Council will support proposals that address current and future housing need within the plan period.
+15 There is a need for greater choice and variety of homes.
+To ensure new housing is available, appropriate and accessible to people of all ages and circumstances to maintain a balanced and diverse population H2 All new residential development should maintain, provide or contribute to a mix of housing tenures, types and sizes to help support the creation of mixed, balanced and inclusive communities in the Frome Neighbourhood Plan area.
+15 b) Identified as an aim in Vision for Frome Community Plan 2008:28 Planning applications for 10 or more homes should: 15 c) Mendip - Strategic Housing Market Assessment Address affordable housing need and housing demand in line with Mendip District Local Plan 2006-2028 Policy DP11: Affordable Housing.
+15 · Contribute to the diversity of housing in the local area and help to redress any housing imbalance that exists 15 .
 Employ design solutions that promote strong neighbourhoods.
-Enable future flexibility and adaptability by meeting appropriate space standards
+15 · Enable future flexibility and adaptability.
+15